Semidefinite programming relaxations for quantum correlations: Quantum communication

 \subsubsection{Quantum capacities}

 In general, it is difficult to determine capacities in a computable way.
 A mathematically tractable framework is to view the encoding and decoding operations as a single global, bipartite, operation $Z_{AA'BB'}$ where $A$ and $B$ are input systems and $A'$ and $B'$ are output systems \cite{Leung2015}; see Fig.~\ref{FigSuperChannel}.
-Naturally, $B$ in practice depends on $A'$, since system $A'$ is sent through the channel.
-One can think of $Z$ as linearly transforming the channel $\Lambda$ into a new channel, i.e.~a so-called super operator \cite{Chiribella2008}.
+In practice, $B$ depends on $A'$, since system $A'$ is sent through the channel.
+One can think of $Z$ as linearly transforming the channel $\Lambda$ into a new channel, and it is known as superchannel or supermap \cite{Chiribella2008}.
 To it, we associate a Choi matrix $J_Z=d_{A}d_{B'}(\mathcal{I}\otimes Z)(\phi^+)$, where $\mathcal{I}$ is the identity channel.
-In order for the operation $Z_{AA'BB'}$ to be completely positive and trace-preserving, the Choi matrix must be PSD and satisfy $\tr_{A'B'}\left(J_Z\right)=\openone_{AB}$.
-Moreover, it must be no-signaling from receiver to sender, which corresponds to $\tr_{B'} \left(J_Z\right)=\tr_{BB'} \left(J_Z\right)\otimes \openone_B$; note that the first factor is the Choi matrix of the sender's transformation.
+In order for the operation $Z_{AA'BB'}$ to be completely positive and trace preserving, the Choi matrix must be PSD and satisfy $\tr_{A'B'}\left(J_Z\right)=\openone_{AB}$.
+Moreover, it must not signal from receiver to sender, which corresponds to $\tr_{B'} \left(J_Z\right)=\tr_{BB'} \left(J_Z\right)\otimes \openone_B$; note that the first factor is the Choi matrix of the sender's transformation.
 In addition, if the sender and receiver do not share post-classical resources, we need to ensure that they are not entangled with each other.
-A handy relaxation of this constraint is to impose that $Z$ is PPT-preserving, i.e.~every PPT-state remains PPT after being sent through $Z$; which translates into $J_Z^{T_{AA'}}\succeq 0$.
-The key observation here is that all these constraints are either linear or semidefinite in the variable $J_Z$.
+A handy relaxation of this constraint is to impose that $Z$ is PPT preserving, i.e.,~that every PPT state remains PPT after being sent through $Z$; which translates into $J_Z^{T_{AA'}}\succeq 0$.
+The key observation here is that all of these constraints are either linear or semidefinite in the variable $J_Z$.